Nitasha Strait, ABD, M.Ed., MA, LMFT, CST- Founder

-With nearly a decade of training and experience, I’m confident I can help you get to where you want to be.
+As a Certified Sex Therapist and a Licensed Marriage and Family Therapist with a decade of training and experience, I’m confident that my support and guidance will help you obtain the change you are looking.
 I received my first Masters in Marriage and Family Therapy from La Salle University and my second Masters in Education in Human Sexuality from Widener University.
 I’m currently working on finishing my Ph.D. in Human Sexuality at Widener University.

 My goal as a therapist is to make you feel safe.
 I have both a warm and empathetic approach and believe that by developing a strong therapeutic relationship healing will occur.
 I strive to regard all clients with unconditional positive regard and to accept and not judge anything that is brought into the sessions.